Arturo0911/cnn-rise-diseases/README.md

 edge detection, sharpening, blurring, etc. That mean different filters detect diffeten features., such as edges curves, etc, from the picture

+# Btach Normalization

+Also know as "Batch norm" is a method common used to make training of artificial neural networks faster and more stable through normalization of the layers input's by re-centering and re-scaling.